 - Offers Available for Excellent and Good Credit

-Having a chip-and-PIN card is not critical, but it will make your life easier when you travel.
-Even though the PIN version of chip cards hasn’t yet gone mainstream in the U.S., you do have options if you want to get one.
+Having a chip-and-PIN card is definitely not critical, but it might make your life easier when you travel.
+Even though the PIN version of chip cards hasn’t gone mainstream in the U.S., you do have a few options if you want to get one.

 It’s important to remember that while plenty of U.S. banks issue chip-and-signature cards, very few issue chip-and-PIN cards.
 Among those that do, some impose foreign transaction charges so they would not be useful overseas.
 And some have annual fees.